mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-Mac/Preferences/index.md

    The Webstart page will automatically open at the startup of MAMP when you select this option.
 See the Open Webstart Page section for more information on the MAMP start page.

 *   **Stop Servers**
-   The Apache and MySQL services will be stopped automatically when you quit MAMP.
+   The Apache/NGinx and MySQL services will be stopped automatically when you quit MAMP.

 *   **My Favorite Link**
    A link to this address will appear on the top menu of your Webstart page.